curateteaching/digitalpedagogy/keywords/labor.md

 * Creators and Affiliations:  Miriam Posner, UCLA

 This course examines the "real people in real places" who are involved in the transmission and storage of information.
 The emphasis on labor in the syllabus is grounded in space with a focus on Los Angeles, and in time, recognizing both historical trends and present issues.
 Through readings and hands-on exercises, students worked together to develop a digital publication, *Devices*, which collects group-authored essays telling the story of an electronic object:  "iPad," "Google Glass," etc. Students were asked to include reflections on their methodology, explaining the choices they made, and describing each team member's role on the final project.
 The students' final projects are available on the website, and each contributor is credited.
 Student reflections include observations about tech glitches, the ways tech can be an obstacle to collaboration, and how roles were defined on the project team.

+REBECCA: I appreciate that you present this positive example of acknowledging labor.
+Beyond getting credit for their work, what to students learn from their labor?
+Are their other nuances to digital labor illustrated by this artifact?

 ###Millican "Riot," 1868###
 ![screenshot](images/labor-millican.png)